orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

   - Instructions should be in comments.
   - longdescription is only promo.
   - Do not put personal info or *marks if project is BSDed.
+  - If the project is ZLIBed, you must clearly put that you made the ebuild and not the project that you are packaging.

 * upload rules:
   - You may submit many ebuilds at the same time, but do not send more than